datacorner/PIDG/build-instructions.md

     twine upload --verbose dist/pybppibridge-0.4.x-py3-none-any.whl

 **********************************************************
-Packages not necessary / Used for deployments
+Packages not necessary / but Used for deployments
 **********************************************************
 twine
 prettytable
+build

 **********************************************************
 Mandatory packages to install: